ArtemBeltiukov/M12_KafkaStreams_JVM_AZURE/README.md

   $ docker push image-registry/your-project-id/kstream-app:1.0
   ```

-- Run you KStream app container in the K8s kluster alongside with Kafka Connect.
+- Run you KStream app container in the K8s cluster alongside with Kafka Connect.
 Don't forger to update [Kubernetes deployment](kstream-app.yaml)
   with valid registry for your image
   ```cmd
   $ kubectl create -f kstream-app.yaml